opensourcefeed/opensourcefeed.github.io/_posts/2023-02-09-deepin-v23-alpha2.md

 The Deepin OS V23 Alpha 2 images are available for download from the Deepin website.

-<a href="https://cdimage.deepin.com/releases/23-Alpha2/" class="download">Download Deepin OS V23 Alpha 2</a>
+Download Deepin OS V23 Alpha 2 (link no longer available)